 The Council is set up to have rotating terms so that the interests of the many and diverse groups in our community can be represented.
 You will be asked to solicit nominations and/or applications for membership on the Council as terms expire and to select a list of nominees to send forward for the Chancellor’s approval.

-From left to right: Pam Foreman, Linda Lance, Duncan Fields, Dan Ogg, Ginny Shank, and James Turner (not pictured: Tyler Kornelis, Sarah Phillips, and Captain Bryan Daily)
+From left to right: Pam Foreman, Linda Lance, Duncan Fields, Dan Ogg, Ginny Shank, and James Turner (not pictured: Tyler Kornelis and Sarah Phillips)

 Current Kodiak College Advisory Council Members